-This usually happens due to poor management and vision of founding members.
-They have a lot to learn from newly launched crypto exchanges like Binance, KuCoin, and many others.
+This usually happens due to poor management and the vision of founding members.
+They have a lot to learn from newly launched crypto exchanges like Binance, MXC matcha, and many others.
 A lot of exchanges are offering support via Telegram and also using Twitter to reach out to users with solutions.

 The HitBTC channel on Reddit is full of unresolved customer complaint and a lot of them are reporting disabled account, frozen funds, and many similar issues.